brick/reflection/README.md

 ## Requirements

-This library requires PHP 7.1 or later.
-For PHP 5.6 and PHP 7.0 compatibility, use version `0.1`.
+This library requires PHP 7.2 or later.

 # Documentation